proinsias/proinsias.github.io/_posts/2018/2018-09-27-Git-Config-editor-change-default-editor-for-git.md

 ---
 layout: single
-title: "Git: Change default editor for git"
+title: 'Git: Change default editor for git'
 date: 2018-09-27 10:14
 modified: 2018-09-27 10:14
 categories: til
 tags:
     - git
     - til
 ---

-#

 To set the default editor for `git` to be say Textwrangler, use: